-I’ve been flying regularly for almost twenty years now, yet until last year I’d never had access to an airport lounge.
+I’ve been flying regularly for almost twenty years now, yet until recently I’d never had access to an airport lounge.
 I never had enough points to fly business class, and don’t have enough loyalty to any particular airline to get status.

 After nearly two decades of noisy terminals, terrible food, bad Wi-fi, and the world’s least-comfortable seats, I decided it was time to try a different approach, and bought a Priority Pass membership.
 There are only so many miserable layovers a person can handle in their lifetime, and I think I’d reached my limit.

 My year’s subscription is up next month, so now seemed to good time to reflect on my experience with the program, and how well (or otherwise) it’s worked.

 What Is the Priority Pass, Anyway?

 In brief, the Priority Pass is a global membership program for airport lounges.
 Rather than being tied to your ticket type or airline status, you get access to any of the lounges in the program regardless of who you fly with.

 Along with a physical membership card, there’s a companion app that lists every available lounge, with descriptions and details on how to find them.
 That app also provides a digital version of your membership card in case you’ve left yours behind — although not every lounge accepts them, many do.

 Where Can You Use It?

 Priority Pass boasts access to “over 1000 lounges in 400 cities across 120 countries”.
 That number is increasing all the time — my app has updated every month or two, with several more lounges each time.